Requirements for Admission

 Selection into the Radiologic Technology Program

 The Division of Health Sciences and Business Technology will admit classes in the Radiologic Technology degree program in the summer session of each year.
 Selection decisions will normally be made and communicated to students by the last week in May.
 Students not selected during the selection process and who seek admission in a subsequent class must resubmit the entire application and will remain subject to the eligibility requirements specified.
-Career counseling is available to students through the Office of Career Services.
+Career counseling can be available to students through the Student Success Center.
 Students applying for selection will be required to complete the prerequisite courses listed below:

 Criteria for Selection